Daily News Briefs, April 12, 2024

 The American Traffic Safety Services Association (ATSSA) lists 2024 National Work Zone Awareness Week of events and resources on its website.

-Economic & Social Considerations Affecting Transportation Highway and Bridge Maintenance Highway and Bridge Safety (Including COVID-19 Impacts) Oregon Oregon Department of Transportation (ODOT) Washington State Washington State Department of Transportation (WSDOT)
+Economic & Social Considerations Affecting Transportation Highway-Tunnel-Bridge Maintenance Highway-Tunnel-Bridge Safety (Includes COVID-19 Impacts) Oregon Oregon Department of Transportation (ODOT) Washington State Washington State Department of Transportation (WSDOT)

 Top